Back to Insights

 Board meeting monitoring Agency websites (manual) Civic IQ

-The most effective b2g sales teams typically combine a free tier (SAM.gov for federal solicitations) with one or two paid platforms that cover their specific market.
-Teams focused on SLED markets get the most value from Civic IQ’s board meeting intelligence combined with GovSpend’s historical spend data.
-Federal-focused teams tend to pair GovWin IQ with SAM.gov.
+The most effective SLED sales teams typically combine free sources (agency websites, state portals) with one or two paid platforms that cover their specific market, Civic IQ for board meeting and budget intelligence, GovSpend for historical spend data.

 10.Frequently Asked Questions

-How far in advance can you find government contracts before the RFP?
+How far in advance can you find SLED government contracts before the RFP?

 How do you find state and local government contracts before they’re published?

-There is no centralized SAM.gov equivalent for SLED markets.
-The best pre-RFP sources for state and local contracts are: public board meeting agendas and minutes (available on agency websites or via platforms like Civic IQ), annual budget and capital improvement plan documents, state procurement portals (each state has its own), and historical spend data from platforms like GovSpend.
+There is no single centralized portal for SLED opportunities the way there is for some other markets.
+The best pre-RFP sources are: public board meeting agendas and minutes (available on agency websites or via platforms like Civic IQ), annual budget and capital improvement plan documents, each state’s own procurement portal, and historical spend data from platforms like GovSpend.
 Monitoring board meetings at scale is the most effective approach because it captures buying intent at the earliest stage.

-What is a Sources Sought notice and should I respond to it?
+What is an RFI and should I respond to it?

-A Sources Sought notice is the government’s market research tool.
-The agency is asking industry to describe capabilities and suggest approaches before writing an RFP.
-Responding does not win you a contract, but it gives you direct influence over how the eventual RFP is written and establishes your company as a known quantity with the contracting officer.
-Always respond to relevant Sources Sought notices.
-Ignoring them is one of the most common mistakes in government business development.
+A Request for Information (RFI) is an agency’s market-research tool, used to gather industry input before writing a formal RFP.
+Responding does not win you a contract, but it gives you direct influence over how the eventual RFP is written and puts your company in front of the agency early.
+Always respond to relevant RFIs from your target agencies, skipping them is one of the most common mistakes new SLED vendors make.

-What are the best free resources for finding government contracts?
+What are the best free resources for finding SLED government contracts?

 Ricardo Nunes